 Find Your Passion in Agriculture or Horticulture

-Find Your Passion in Agriculture or Horticulture - SCFYPASN24
+Find Your Passion in Agriculture or Horticulture - SCFYPASN25

 Course Overview

 Take part in a captivating interactive experience tailored for student groups from local schools within our community.
-Drawing inspiration from the excitement of The Amazing Race, this short course is meticulously curated for 8-12 participants, immersing them in dynamic activities centred around the agriculture and horticulture sectors.
+Drawing inspiration from the excitement of The Amazing Race, the program is meticulously curated for 8-12 participants, immersing them in dynamic activities centred around the agriculture and horticulture sectors.

 Careers & study pathways